Theoretical and observational constraints on early dark energy in $F(R)$ gravity: EDE models in TEXT gravity and constraints

 \subsection{Saddle EDE}

-In the previous section, it was demonstrated that the power-law term could not apply to the MRE epoch since its mass scale must be large ($m_{0}\gg\sqrt{R_\mathrm{eq}}$) in order to suppress the growth of $F_{R}$.
-As suggested in Ref.~\cite{Nojiri:2022ski}, to tackle the Hubble tension requires a saddle in the potential $V(R)$.
-Hence, this section aims to develop possible saddle EDE models, or in other words, broken power-law models.
+In the previous section, we demonstrated that the power-law term could not apply to the MRE epoch since its mass scale must be large ($m_{0}\gg\sqrt{R_\mathrm{eq}}$) in order to suppress the growth of $F_{R}$.
+Reference~\cite{Nojiri:2022ski} suggests that the Hubble tension requires a saddle in the potential $V(R)$.
+Hence, this section aims to develop possible saddle EDE models, i.e., broken power-law models.
+We propose a general EDE model with a saddle potential $V(R(\varphi))$, written as